bytecodealliance/lucet/docs/src/lucet-runtime/killswitch.md

 guest.

-`Domain::Pending` is the easiest domain to stop execution in: we simply update the execution domain to `Cancelled` so in `enter_guest_region` that the instance is no longer eligible to run and exit before handing control to the guest.
+`Domain::Pending` is the easiest domain to stop execution in: we simply update the execution domain to `Cancelled`.
+In `enter_guest_region`, we see that the instance is no longer eligible to run and exit before handing control to the guest.

-Other variants of `Domain` imply an instance state where there is no possible termination mechanism.
-For `Domain::Terminated`, the instance has already been terminated.
-For `Domain::Cancelled` the instance has been preemptively stopped, but there's nothing `lucet_runtime` can do to prevent some later attempted instance execution.
+Other variants of `Domain` imply an instance state where there is no possible termination mechanism. `Domain::Terminated` indicates that the instance has already been terminated, and `Domain::Cancelled` indicates that the instance has already been preemptively stopped.

 #### Guest Signalling

 There are two other pieces of information attached to `KillState` that support the specific case where we need to send a `SIGALRM`: the thread ID we need to signal, and a [`Condvar`][condvar] we can wait on to know when the instance has been stopped.

-The thread ID is necessary because we don't record _where_ the instance is running anywhere else, and we keep it here because, so far, `KillState` is the only place we actually need to care.
-Meanwhile, the `Condvar` allows `lucet_runtime` to avoid a spin loop while waiting for signal handling machinery to actually terminate an `Instance` in `Domain::Guest`.
+The thread ID is necessary because we don't record _where_ the instance is running anywhere else.
+We keep it here because, so far, `KillState` is the only place we actually need to care. `Condvar` allows `lucet_runtime` to avoid a spin loop while waiting for signal handling machinery to actually terminate an `Instance` in `Domain::Guest`.

 ### Lifecycle